walnuthq/madara-docs/docs/quickstart/devnet.md

 starkliup
 ```

-## Run a devnet chain with Madara CLI
+## Run a local chain with Madara CLI

 You are now ready to run your own local Madara chain.
 If you're not in the Madara CLI's folder, go there and run: